 Your Blue Eyes Aren’t Really Blue

-Brown eyes get their color from melanin, the same pigment that colors your skin.
+Brown and hazel eyes get their color from melanin, the same pigment that colors your skin.
+The more melanin in the eye, the darker your eye color will appear.
 But blue eyes don’t have any blue pigment in them.
 Blue eyes get their color the same way water and the sky get their blue color.
 They scatter light so that more blue light reflects back out.

-The colored part of the eye is called the iris.
+Eye color depends on the iris, the colored part of the eye.
 It’s a structure that contains muscle and other kinds of cells.
 You can see the iris in action when it squeezes or relaxes to let in more or less light through the pupil.
 The iris is made up of two layers.
 For almost everyone — even people with blue eyes — the back layer (called the pigment epithelium) has brown pigment in it.

 Babies often do not have much pigment in their irises when they are born.
 This is why their eyes can look very blue.
 More pigment accumulates in the iris over the first few months of a child’s life and blue eyes can become less blue or even turn completely brown.
 For most children, eye color stops changing after the first year, but for some kids the color can continue to change for several more years.

 Genetic research has shown that blue eyes probably only appeared in the last 6,000 to 10,000 years.
 Before then, everyone had brown eyes.
 Blue eyes have probably spread through the population just because some people like how they look and chose to have children with blue-eyed people.

 Why do some eyes change colors in different lighting?

 People with hazel or green eyes might notice that their eye color changes depending on surrounding light.
 Green and hazel eyes are a mixture of pigment color and color from scattered light, so they can look different in different lighting conditions.